ysyk2021/the-learning-mindset-how-to-cultivate-a-passion-for-lifelong-learning/src/chapter-1-1.md

-Chapter 1: Introduction: Understanding the Importance of Lifelong Learning
+Understanding the Importance of Lifelong Learning
 ==========================================================================

 Welcome to "The Learning Mindset: How to Cultivate a Passion for Lifelong Learning".
 This guide is designed to help individuals develop a mindset and habits that support lifelong learning.
 In this chapter, we will discuss the importance of lifelong learning.